This Car Comparison Spreadsheet Will Help You Get the Best Deal

 Building a vehicle comparison spreadsheet is super helpful for processing the mountains of data you should be compiling if doing your due diligence when shopping for a new or used car.
 But if you’re not savvy with spreadsheet programs, you can use our free template to compare cars.

-You can use this spreadsheet to compare new cars or used cars.
+You can use this car comparison spreadsheet to analyze new cars or used cars.
 The data points you measure and compare will differ for each (more on that below).
 After you’ve compiled all the data in one easy-to-read format, you can then compare your top choices across the criteria that matter to you and come to a decision.

 But where do you collect the data points for your car comparisons?
 Here are a few key resources when shopping for a new or used car: